 If you focus on the third statement on the list about an unusual food choice, you can ask students to share their favorite or unusual food choices.

 Activities like this build awareness of others and help create a positive classroom culture through safely guided discussion.

 Using 3 Truths and a Lie Resources to Practice Researching

 In addition to using 3 Truths and a Lie for ‘getting to know you’ activities during back to school time, you can also use it as a way to study content.

 I’ve created a whole series of 3 Truths and Lie digital activities that allow students to learn about popular topics while playing the game.

 I like using 3 Truths and a Lie for other topics because the game promotes reading, Internet research skills, critical thinking, and constructed response.

-The way that we use these resources includes students reading statements about high-interest topics and then sorting out the truths and lies.
+Students read statements about high-interest topics and then sort out the truths and lies.
 Then, they will use their new knowledge to turn each lie into a truth and provide one more interesting fact about the topic.

 In a world where information is thrown around willy-nilly and assumed to be true, this activity teaches kids the importance of research and seeking out truths in a sea of misinformation.